jlvsjp/exebinder/README.md

 ### Install Python2.7 and PKG.

-No more words for install python.
+No more words for install python :-)

 ### Install pip